 Phase Two: This phase covers the scenario where the driver is and is logged into an app and looking for passengers, but has not yet accepted a ride request.
 If the driver then is negligent and causes an accident, Uber and Lyft are required to have that vehicle covered by a commercial policy that provides liability coverage of $50,000 per person and $100,000 per accident.
 This policy will also have coverage for $25,000 of property damage.

 Phase Three: Upon accepting a passenger’s ride request and while driving to pick up the passenger, phase three coverage begins.
 Under this scenario, Uber or Lyft is required by Kentucky law to purchase a commercial insurance policy that provides $1 million worth of coverage for bodily injury liability and uninsured and underinsured (UM/UIM) motorist coverage.
 This coverage is in effect from the time that the Uber or Lyft driver accepts a customer’s ride request until the customer exits the vehicle.

 How do you determine how much my Uber or Lyft case is worth?

-An experienced lawyer will be able to fairly asses the worth of your accident claim.
+An experienced Uber and Lyft accident lawyer will be able to fairly asses the worth of your accident claim.
 There are many issues that must be considered when putting a dollar amount on any case.
 Regardless, the first thing you should do is contact an experienced Uber or Lyft accident attorney to have all of your questions answered.

-The initial consultation is free so there is no downside to calling a lawyer to discuss your accident and injuries.
+The initial consultation is free so there is no downside to calling an Uber accident lawyer to discuss your accident and injuries.